etrusci-org/quotes/markdown/quotes.md

 ## Andre Gide

 - It is better to be hated for what you are than to be loved for what you are not.

+## Angela Davis

+- Radical simply means 'grasping things at the root.'

 ## Ani Difranco